Developing leading NHS HR policies: Yeovil District Hospital NHS Foundation Trust

 Overview

 New starters fed back that HR policies were not engaging or accessible, so the trust committed to developing a new policy manual from scratch.
-A working group, involving representatives from all sides, developed a product which is accessible, practical, and concise.
-As a result, the trust’s NHS Staff Survey results are some of the best in the country and staff retention has increased.
+A working group, involving representatives from all sides, developed an accessible, practical and concise product.
+As a result, NHS Staff Survey scores for Yeovil District Hospital NHS Foundation Trust (YDH) became some of the best in the country and staff retention increased.
 The Care Quality Commission said of the final product 'this is the best set of policies we have seen in the NHS'.

 Background

-This trust has a diverse nursing staff, from 62 countries.
-Determined to retain their nurses, and committed to making everyone feel welcome, the trust met with every new starter and asked them about their experience of joining.
+YDH was determined to retain its diverse nursing staff.
+Committed to making everyone feel welcome, colleagues met with every new starter and asked them about their experience of joining.
 A recurring theme in these discussions was that new starters found that the HR policies were not engaging or accessible.
-HR documents were long, dry, and transactional.
-The trust committed to tearing up these documents and developing a new set of policies and a manual for staff from scratch, which better met the needs of their staff.
+HR documents were long, dry and transactional.
+The trust committed to tearing up these documents and developing a new set of policies and a manual from scratch, which better met the needs of its staff.

 Action taken